Poland Crypto Tax

 • Amortisation made in the tax year on fixed assets and intangible assets used in the conducted R&D activity

-• State aid intensity in a chosen region
+• state aid intensity in a chosen region

-• Size of the company
+• company size

 Crypto Taxes in Poland in 2023